 JFM: In my series of apparitions I am emulating my visual hallucinations caused by my visual loss along with using a certain amount of artistic license.
 The name of the condition is called Charles Bonnet Syndrome.
 Just to give you more clarity–my type of blindness is called homonymous hemianopsia.
 46 percent of my vision is gone.
 It is on the right side of both eyes.
 I am considered legally blind.
 I can’t drive.

-LA: Does this fragmentation inhibit you from carrying out activities that you used to do prior to your stroke?
+LA: Does this fragmentation inhibit you from carrying out activities that you used to do before your stroke?

 LA: Are you still seeing the fragments now or are they dissipating?